 Device Performance Test (DPT)

 A DPT is an exercise that proves you are proficient in using your chosen analytical device type.
-It requires that measurement device be exposed to a known amount of radon gas in an NRPP-approved radon chamber facility.
+It requires that the measurement device be exposed to a known amount of radon gas in an NRPP-approved radon chamber facility.
 PLEASE NOTE: For any certified professional utilizing an analytical device (Continuous Monitor or Electret with Reader), a performance test MUST be completed prior to your initial certification AND every two years as part of your certification renewal – please see device training renewal options below.)

 The device performance test process is as follows: